Short-term health insurance is not available in Hawaii.

-Short-term health insurance is not an option in Hawaii, but there are other ways of obtaining affordable health insurance, including employer-sponsored coverage, Medicaid, and the Hawaii marketplace/exchange.
+Short-term health insurance is not an option in Hawaii, but there are other ways of obtaining affordable health insurance, including employer-sponsored coverage, Medicaid/CHIP (Med-QUEST), and the Hawaii marketplace/exchange.

 Hawaii has the nation’s strongest employee protections in terms of employer-sponsored health coverage: Under the state’s Prepaid Health Care Act, enacted in the 1970s, employers have to provide health insurance to employees who work at least 20 hours per week.
 The rule applies to businesses of any size, and the plan can’t cost the employee more than 1.5% of the employee’s wages for self-only coverage.

-By comparison, the Affordable Care Act’s employer mandate offers far fewer protections: It only applies to businesses with at least 50 employees, it only requires them to provide coverage for workers who are employed at least 30 hours per week, and it requires the employee-only coverage to cost no more than 9.61 percent of the employee’s household income in 2022 (that percentage changes from one year to the next).
+By comparison, the Affordable Care Act’s employer mandate offers far fewer protections: It only applies to businesses with at least 50 employees, it only requires them to provide coverage for workers who are employed at least 30 hours per week, and it requires the employee-only coverage to cost no more than 9.12% of the employee’s household income in 2023 (that percentage changes from one year to the next).